Gen V season 2: Release date, trailer, cast, plot, and everything else we know so far

 "As we continue to navigate the tragic loss of Chance Perdomo, everyone at Gen V is determined to find the best way to pay respect to his memory," a statement released on social media reads.
 "We won't be recasting the role because no one can replace Chance.
 Instead, we have been taking the time and space to recraft our season 2 storylines as we begin production in May.
 We will honor Chance and his legacy this season."

 Those who won't be returning after the explosive Gen V season 1 ending include Marco Pigossi (Dr. Edison Cardosa), Dean Indira Shetty (Shelley Conn), and Professor Richard Brinkerhoff (Clancy Brown).
-Though he frequently pops up throughout season 1 by way of flashback in season 1, Patrick Schwarzenegger will not be returning as Sam as the actor couldn't make it work with his schedule (presumably while he was off in Thailand filming The White Lotus).
+Although he frequently appears throughout Season 1 via flashbacks, Patrick Schwarzenegger will not be returning as Sam, as the actor was unable to accommodate his schedule (presumably while he was filming The White Lotus in Thailand).

 Chance Crawford will also appear as The Deep in the new season.
 We'd also speculate that The Boys characters Ashley Barrett (Colby Minifie) and Victoria Neuman (Claudia Doumit) will return, given that their cameos turned into more plot-significant roles towards the end of season 1.